Yumeansfish/AVAS/README.md

     - `requests`

 ## ActivityWatch
--The default ActivityWatch web UI does **not** support parsing URLs to extract specific timestamps.
+- The default ActivityWatch web UI does **not** support parsing URLs to extract specific timestamps.
 It only supports:

 - Showing the most recent timespan of activity
 - Jumping to a specific day